-While semantic annotation based approach can equally be useful in solving the data curation problem for the oil and gas organizations, the adoption has been slow due to several reasons.
-The successful semantic annotation approach reported heavy reliance on existing taxonomies and ontologies, however, E&P lifecycle involves many domain specific concepts, and in absence of a comprehensive single E&P ontology that covers all the involved domains, such annotation approach cannot be realized.
-Additionally, oil and gas organizations utilize large number of vendor products, and tools developed in-house, that generates the data, making the coverage problem more complex.
+While semantic annotation based approach can equally be useful in solving the data curation problem for the oil and gas organizations, adoption has been slow due to several reasons.
+The successful semantic annotation approach reported heavy reliance on existing taxonomies and ontologies, however, E&P lifecycle involves many domain specific concepts, and in absence of a comprehensive single E&P ontology that covers all involved domains, such annotation approach cannot be realized.
+Additionally, oil and gas organizations utilize large number of vendor products, and tools developed in-house making the coverage problem more complex.
 We envision a huge potential for utilizing an ontology driven approach for data curation, with due recognition of the challenges identified in realizing such vision.
-We argue that proper selection of enabling techniques and their appropriate application in carefully designed information management workflows can address the identified challenges and realize required data curation capabilities.
-With this background, the key contributions of this paper can be stated as:
+We argue that proper selection of enabling techniques and their appropriate application in carefully designed information management workflows can address the identified challenges and realize required data curation capabilities